Graduate Program Courses

 FIRST YEAR GRADUATE PROGRAM

-Biomedical Sciences (College of Graduate Studies Common First-Year Curriculum) - Elements of this course include: Foundations of Biomedical Sciences; Essentials of Scientific Practice; Four 6-8 week Laboratory Rotations; Seminar Series: Important Unanswered Questions in the Biomedical Sciences; Eight-week Spring Elective; Program Exposures in which students are familiarized with graduate training programs available.
+Biomedical Sciences (College of Graduate Studies Common First-Year Curriculum) - Elements of this course include: Foundations of Biomedical Sciences; Essentials of Scientific Practice; Three 6-8 week Laboratory Rotations; Seminar Series: Important Unanswered Questions in the Biomedical Sciences; Eight-week Spring Elective; Program Exposures in which students are familiarized with graduate training programs available.
 15 hours, Fall and Spring.
 All faculty.

 PCOL 724/PHMSC 712.
 Drug Discovery and Molecular Pharmacology - This eight week spring elective explores the scientific principles underlying targeted drug design.
 Medicinal chemistry is integrated with molecular biology in the context of identifying tomorrow’s best-in-class drugs.
 The interdependence of pharmacodynamic and pharmacokinetic structure-activity relationships will be discussed as a prominent feature of drug discovery.
 3 hours, Spring.
 Ken Patrick with Pharmaceutical Sciences and Pharmacology faculty.